Reference

 • In daemon-backed mode, RemotePeekabooServices forwards browser status/connect/execute calls over the Bridge socket.

-• The daemon owns the chrome-devtools-mcp child process, selected page state, and snapshot UID state.
+• The daemon owns the chrome-devtools-mcp child process and per-page snapshot UID state.

-• This lets separate peekaboo mcp serve stdio sessions reuse the same browser connection.
+• Separate peekaboo mcp serve stdio sessions reuse one browser connection only when each server is explicitly routed

 Use peekaboo daemon status to see browser connection state, tool count, and detected Chrome channels.